-A unit member and his/her immediate supervisor, or other district administrator if appropriate, shall attempt to resolve differences or dissatisfactions in a collaborative and problem solving mode, as soon as possible, but such resolutions must be in accordance with the provisions of this Agreement.
+A unit member and their immediate supervisor, or other District administrator if appropriate, shall attempt to resolve differences or dissatisfactions in a collaborative and problem solving mode, as soon as possible, but such resolutions must be in accordance with the provisions of this Agreement.
 Upon mutual agreement, either party may bring an additional participant to the Step One meeting.